shashikanthshadow/AetherExtract/README.md

 This GIF demonstrates launching the chatbot and successfully uploading a document.

-[Image: GIF 1: Initial Load & Document Upload] (assets/GeneralConcise%20Response%20Test%20(Default%203-5%20Sentences).gif)
+[Image: GIF 1: Initial Load & Document Upload] (assets/Specific Information Extraction.gif)

 (Description: Shows the browser loading http://127.0.0.1:8000/, then the user clicking the folder icon, selecting a document file, and seeing the "Document processed successfully!" message.)